IaaS Cloud Security

 Definition and Core Concepts

-Key components of IaaS cloud security include identity and access management (IAM), encryption, network security, monitoring, and compliance.
-These elements work together to safeguard the confidentiality, integrity, and availability of resources hosted in the cloud.
+Key components of IaaS cloud security include identity and access management (IAM), encryption, network security, monitoring, and compliance adherence.
+It operates on a shared responsibility model, where the cloud provider secures the underlying infrastructure, and the customer secures their workloads and data.

 Key Features and Benefits